 There are multiple reasons why you may not able to change the screen resolution in Windows 11, Incompatible or outdated graphics drivers are common.
 System file corruption could also be the cause of this issue.
 Again Incorrect user account permissions, Hardware limitations of your PC or it’s because Display settings are restricted by a group policy that’s why you can’t change the resolution as the option is greyed out.

-And to fix such problem on Windows 11, you need to update or reinstall the Graphics driver, and check for and install the latest Windows update.
+To fix such problem on Windows 11, you need to update or reinstall the Graphics driver, and check for and install the latest Windows update.
 Again adjusting power settings, identifying software conflicts, and ensuring hardware connectivity help you overcome the greyed-out display resolution settings on your computer.

 Update Graphics Drivers

-- Press Windows key + X and select Device Manager, and display all devices and peripherals connected to your computer,
+- Press Windows key + X select Device Manager, and display all devices and peripherals connected to your computer,

 - Locate and expand the “Display adapters” category to see your graphics card.